Postdoc: Measuring predictive information in living cells.

 Terms of employment

-The position is intended as full-time (40 hours / week, 12 months / year) appointment in the service of the Netherlands Foundation of Scientific Research Institutes (NWO-I) for the duration of two years.
-Ideally with a starting date before June 2021.
-AMOLF assists any new foreign postdoc with housing and visa applications and compensates their transport costs and furnishing expenses.
+The position is intended as full-time (40 hours / week, 12 months / year) appointment in the service of the Netherlands Foundation of Scientific Research Institutes (NWO-I) for the duration of two years, with a salary in scale 10 (CAO-OI) and a range of employment benefits.
+AMOLF assists any new foreign Postdoc with housing and visa applications and compensates their transport costs and furnishing expenses.

 Prof.dr.
 Tom Shimizu